harness/developer-hub/docs/security-testing-orchestration/sto-techref-category/grype-scanner-reference.md

 ---
 title: Grype Scanner Reference
-description: You can set up a Security step with Aqua Trivy to detect vulnerabilities and misconfigurations in your container images.
+description: You can set up a Security step with Grype to detect vulnerabilities and misconfigurations in your container images.
 sidebar_position: 35
 ---